Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 8. You want to ‘purge’ your life

 You’re sick and tired of feeling stranded, depressed, and hopeless.
 Suddenly, you feel the need to simplify and declutter your life.
-This could mean cutting ties with toxic people, reassessing your habits, throwing out old things, relocating to a new job or place to live, or even giving away most of what you own.
+This could mean cutting ties with toxic people, reassessing your habits, donating old things, relocating to a new job or place to live, or even giving away most of what you own.
+Wanting to purge your life doesn’t always happen externally, but it is a deeply felt internal craving that also manifests as the desire to experience some level of internal purification.

 9. You begin experiencing deep empathy and compassion